PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 assignments, update stale structural expectations, validate sequentially, commit, and push only.
 Do not create, reopen, or update a pull request.

+## Terminal slice/concat result propagation implementation checkpoint

+The orchestration runner and lowerer delegate now return the shared executor's unchanged fourteen-slot nested tuple.
+The two production calls retain it as `_terminal_slice_concat_recovery_results` and `_final_slice_concat_recovery_results`.
+Both remain unconsumed: cleanup-only mutation and the final non-mutating `iterations` metric are observation, not a control condition.

+These are return- and assignment-only changes.
+Every child schema, stable ID, callback identity, ModelIR/layout/diagnostics argument, pass order, exact two-call multiplicity, and both predecessor/successor pairs are unchanged.
+No summary, mutation guard, dependency, public behavior change, or TensorFlow import path was added.

+Implementation validation completed sequentially under `uv`:

+- fourteen-slot schemas/cleanup, ordered propagation, channel-slice child, both boundary pairs, terminal-layout, architecture, and pass-efficiency
+  coverage: `466 passed in 20.96s`
+- branch-changed broad suite: `1543 passed in 27.94s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, audit the raw `_optimize_transpose_slice_prepost_nhwc_passthrough_chains()` call immediately after `_final_slice_concat_recovery_results`.
+It has one production form;
+freeze its owner schema, cleanup behavior, final-slice/pre-Concat boundaries, and result consumption policy before changing production.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the